Artist Statement

 Bio

-Diana Lehr is a multidisciplinary contemporary artist whose practice spans painting, light-based sculpture, and time-based media including filmmaking and video art.
-Inspired by coastal and atmospheric phenomena, her work explores the intersection of material and immaterial form, dissolving boundaries between the traditional and the digital.
+Diana Lehr is a multidisciplinary contemporary artist based between Hawai‘i and Pennsylvania.
+Her practice spans painting, light-based sculpture, and time-based media including filmmaking and video art.
+Her work explores the intersection of material and immaterial form, dissolving boundaries between the traditional and the digital.

-She creates works that breathe and illuminate through fields of light, color, and form; speaking to the body before the mind.
-Rooted in embodied perception, her practice invites immersion into the liminal space between sensation and thought.
+She creates works that evolve through fields of light, color, and time, speaking to the body before the mind and inviting immersion into the liminal space between sensation and thought.

-She is currently developing a series of large-scale light sculptures that explore hidden architectures of color and space.
-Using technology as a conduit rather than a subject, Lehr continues to pursue new modes of perceptual experience—where physical presence gives way to realms beyond the familiar.
+She is currently developing a series of large-scale light sculptures that explore hidden architectures of color and space, using technology as a conduit for perceptual experience.

 Contact